The first thing you need to know about Punta Gorda, Florida is how to pronounce it. At least until more and more northerners move down and change it.

-There are many historic buildings in Punta Gorda Florida, including the old Charlotte County Courthouse and 9 other places on the National Register of Historic Places.
+There are many historic buildings in Punta Gorda, including the old Charlotte County Courthouse and 9 other places on the National Register of Historic Places.

 Downtown Punta Gorda is a pleasant destination with several good restaurants, some with outside dining.

 Other nice shops and restaurants are in Fishermen's Village, a rustic time share and shopping complex built out over Charlotte Harbor just west of downtown.

 There is a modern marina adjacent to Fishermen's Village that has direct access to Charlotte Harbor.

 There are many nice well maintained Old Florida style homes in the neighborhoods close to downtown.